Cisco Catalyst Center Data Migration

 Step 4 | Power on the appliance, then use the Configuration wizard to specify the:

 In the Cisco Catalyst Center Third-Generation Appliance Installation Guide, see the "Reconfigure the Appliance Using the Configuration Wizard" topic.
-Note If you want to change the appliance's intracluster IP address, you must first reimage the appliance, installing the Catalyst Center release that was present when the latest backup file was created.
+If you want to change the appliance's intracluster IP address, you must first reimage the appliance, installing the Catalyst Center release that was present when the latest backup file was created.
 In the Cisco Catalyst Center Third-Generation Appliance Installation Guide, see the "Reimage the Appliance" topic. |

 Step 5 | After you complete the Configuration wizard, log in to the Catalyst Center GUI. |

 Step 6 | Reestablish the pxGrid connection between Catalyst Center and Cisco ISE (which was severed when you updated the Enterprise interface's IP and virtual IP addresses in the previous step).
 In the Cisco Catalyst Center Administrator Guide, see the "Configure Authentication and Policy Servers" topic.
-Note For deployments running non-Cisco ISE AAA servers, use the System Health tool to confirm that Catalyst Center can reach these servers and connectivity is established. |
+For deployments running non-Cisco ISE AAA servers, use the System Health tool to confirm that Catalyst Center can reach these servers and connectivity is established. |

-Step 7 | Catalyst Center automatically pushes telemetry updates and required system certificates to your network's devices.
-Note Because you are using the same appliance (with its data intact), you don't need to restore its latest backup file. |
+Step 7 | If you plan to change the Enterprise interface's virtual IP address, update the telemetry settings for your network's devices.
+Complete the steps described in the Cisco Catalyst Center User Guide's "Update telemetry settings to use a new cluster virtual IP address" topic.
+Because you are using the same appliance (with its data intact), you don't need to restore its latest backup file. |

-Scenario 3: Move a Standalone Catalyst Center Appliance Between Data Centers (Different IP Addresses, Same FQDN)
+Scenario 3: Move a standalone Catalyst Center appliance between data centers (different IP addresses, same FQDN)

 In this scenario, you are moving a standalone Catalyst Center appliance from one data center to another one.
 The appliance will use different IP addresses than the ones that are currently configured for its interfaces.
 It will also continue to use its current FQDN.

 Step 1 | Upgrade to the latest Catalyst Center release.
 See the Cisco Catalyst Center Upgrade Guide.
-Note We recommend that you back up the data on your appliance.
+We recommend that you back up the data on your appliance.
 In the Cisco Catalyst Center Administrator Guide, see the "Back Up Data Now" topic. |

 Step 2 | Power off the appliance, then move it to the new data center. |